thamara/drg-deep-dive-bot/README.md

 # Deep Rock Galactic Deep Dive Bot

-DRG Deep Dive is a Discord bot that retrieves information from Reddit to show you what are the this week's Deep Dive and Elite Deep Dive missions.
+DRG Deep Dive is a Discord bot that retrieves information from Reddit to show you what are this week's Deep Dive and Elite Deep Dive missions.

 ![Example](example.png)